Rage and the Politics of Power

 ~Carl Gustav Jung, The Collected Works of C. G. Jung: Two Essays on Analytical Psychology

 The work of a lifetime is to be aware, to choose love over fear, to create and contribute from the essence of our being in love and truth.
 Our destiny is not meant to be one of unawareness and reactivity to the environment, but to integrate our animal/human experience as a function of our true selves.
-The fully aware human living in alignment with the essence of the Self of love and truth, can live in harmony, awareness and peace, creating beauty and joy on earth.
-It requires awareness, through self observation.
-Without this we will lead lives of blind reactivity using every power and control tactic imaginable, to mold everything external to ourselves, to our own wills, which will create only rage, violence, wars and destruction.
+The fully aware human living in alignment with the essence of the Self of love and truth can live in harmony, awareness, and peace, creating beauty and joy on earth.
+It requires awareness through self-observation.
+Without this, we will lead lives of blind reactivity using every power and control tactic imaginable to mold everything external to ourselves to our own wills, which will create only rage, violence, wars, and destruction.
 The choice is always ours.
 THE ANSWER IS ALWAYS, ONLY AWARENESS - without any thought tagged on to it.

 Exercise: